 While we don’t have to scramble to augment and perfect our ads as much as traditional Google Ads to avoid wasted money on clicks, we do want to take the time to ensure they stand out as much as possible to get leads much sooner than later.

 The first law firms to market will likely get an influx of quality leads at a reasonable price point, until the auction markets that be create the demand that pushes costs up, immediately making leads cost-prohibitive to plenty of firms.
 This may also weaken the ROI for firms that have the marketing budgets for these campaigns, but that may not see the value of them if the leads end up being a waste of time or money.
-This is always a possibility since you’re not actively bidding on specific keywords; instead, you are selecting your practice area categories and sub-categories and entrusting Google to show the LSAs to people that have a high likelihood of intent.
+This is always a possibility since you’re not actively bidding on specific keywords; instead, you are selecting your practice area categories and sub-categories and entrusting Google to show the Local Service Ads to people that have a high likelihood of intent.

 As much as I’d like to revisit the importance of reviews, we have acknowledged plenty of other factors that will more than likely contribute to the success of an LSA campaign.
 In the midst of the COVID-19 pandemic back in May, we saw a surge in the expectations people had for the Google reviews of professional services.
 At its peak, people were expecting: